ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 2. The pipeline picks up changes in Git and builds container image.
 3. The container image is uploaded to registry.
 The app is deployed to the Development environment.
 4. Once changes are validated, the app is deployed to the Production environment.
-5. Notifications are sent to Slack to track the deployment activities.

 <!--##istutorial#-->
 ## Before you begin